 597 miles and a new set of snow tires later, I found myself in Zion National Park for the first time—a place that words cannot even begin to describe.
 The beauty, the openness, the quality of sandstone routes all took my breath away.
 Even in the middle of winter, covered in snow and frost, I was left speechless standing beneath its walls of orange and earth brown and black.

 The most important thing I am learning on this trip is that it’s okay to fall apart for a little while.
 I think we all spend too much time trying to convince ourselves that we need to be strong when we really just need to be ourselves.
 I came out here with no hope or agenda, and within that, I have found myself falling apart, letting go, and putting the pieces back together all at once.
 I am taking things slowly and moving in the direction I am meant to, I think.

-So as I cool my heels in the desert for a little while, I will work on confrontation with myself.
+So as I cool my heels in the desert for a little while, I’ll keep working on confrontation.
 I cannot change what I refuse to confront.
-I’m not going to run away from my problems and face them head on.
 Easier said than done!
 I am realizing that there is no single person in the world capable of flawlessly handling every punch thrown at them, but we aren’t supposed to be able to instantly solve problems.
 That’s not how we’re made.
 The whole purpose of living is to face problems, learn, adapt, and solve them over the course of time.
 This is what ultimately molds us into the person we become.

 “Sometimes, we have to take our plans and scrap them.
 Start from the beginning, wherever that may be.”
 Today, my beginning is right where I’m standing; I can’t do anything more than start from there.
 If I’ve been guilty of worrying too much about the direction I am heading in, then it is my new goal to worry less and stop overlooking the beauty of the small moments.
 One day, I may look back on my life and discover that they were actually the big ones.